-The ESOL Department offers support for non-native speakers of English including language evaluations, advising, tutoring, and social activities - such as International Cafe.
-There are a variety of multi-level classes to choose from to improve English for social and academic purposes.
-Courses to choose from include: conversation, pronunciation, grammar, vocabulary, and writing.
+The ESOL Department offers support for non-native speakers of English including language evaluations, advising, tutoring, and social activities such as the International Café.
+There are a variety of multi-level classes to improve English for social and academic purposes.
+Courses to choose from include conversation, pronunciation, grammar, vocabulary, and writing.
 Contact Professor Elizabeth Berry at extension 1678.